 - No props or scripts to be used during your performance.

 In some cases you may be asked to attend a call-back audition.
 This may be in situations where we need to see more from applicants before being able to make a decision.

-At your call-back you may be asked to workshop the two monologues that you performed for your first audition and you may also be asked to perform a sight reading of a new text.
+If you are invited to attend a call-back, you may be asked to workshop the two monologues that you performed for your first audition, and you may also be asked to perform a sight reading of a new text.
 You will also be asked to perform a new piece of text which will be sent to you in the event of a call-back audition being requested.